 Camtasia Trainers, instructional designers AI-assisted edits + full control ⭐⭐⭐☆☆ Windows, macOS

-Here are 5 AI screen recorders that we found and tested for automating workflow.
+Here are 5 AI screen recorders we found and tested to automate workflows.

 FocuSee: Best for Automated Tutorials